timothyac/codpug-discord/readme.md

 - Allows user's to join a queue
 - Match players based on elo
 - Send a message to a specific channel to let them know they've matched
+- Remove player from queue

 ### Workin On

 - Send a message to a group DM between the two players
-- Remove player from queue
-- Match reporting
+- Match reporting (using reaction collector)

+### Future

+- !leaderboard
+- !leaveQ
 - Deployment to heroku

 ## Dev